medizininformatik-initiative/torch/docs/implementation/cascading-delete.md

 ## Parent Child Relationships

-a parent-child relationship in Torch is defined by the extraction process.
+A parent-child relationship in Torch is defined by the extraction process.
 A parent resource is one that is extracted first and may have child resources that depend on it (i.e. a referential chain).

 - **Parent**: A resource that is referencing another reference.
-- **Child
-  **: A resource that is referenced by a parent resource, such as a Patient or Encounter resource (child) being referenced by an Observation (parent).
+- **Child**: A resource that is referenced by a parent resource, such as a Patient or Encounter resource (child) being referenced by an Observation (parent).

 ## Goal of Cascading Delete